2021/22

 Layer

-Oxford United's 2021 home kit was a disappointment with a plain shirt with little interest.
+Oxford United's 2021 home kit was a disappointment with a plain shirt that lacked distinctive design elements.

 Yellow shorts 'should' have been the alternative short colours, and yellow shorts would have also worked well as an alternative for the away kit.
-But, frustratingly, new EFL rules prohibit using other garments except those registered as part of the away or third kits.
+However, frustratingly, new EFL regulations restrict the use of garments that are not officially registered as part of the away or third kits.

 Away Kit & Variation